yeshunlong/NoiseSeg/README.md

 ### Introduction

-This repository is for our ICCBDAI 2022 paper 'Adaptive Contour Noise Generation Model for Semi-supervised 3D Medical Data Segmentation'.
+This repository is for our ICAIBD 2023 paper 'Adaptive Contour Noise Generation Network for Semi-supervised Medical Data Segmentation'.

 ### Installation